-- Do not load to capacity in poor weather or rough water - The number of seats does not indicate how many people a boat can carry in poor weather and rough water - Above idle speed, all passengers must be seated on the seats provided as shown in Recommended Passenger Locations, later in this chapter.
+- Do not load to capacity in poor weather or rough water. - The number of seats does not indicate how many people a boat can carry in poor weather and rough water - Above idle speed, all passengers must be seated on the seats provided.

-An NMMA Certification means that your Boston Whaler® has been judged by the National Marine Manufacturers Association to be in compliance with applicable federal regulations and American Boat and Yacht Council standards.
+An NMMA Certification means that your Boston Whaler[®] has been judged by the National Marine manufacturers Association to be in compliance with applicable federal regulations and American Boat and Yacht Council standards.